 During the divorce proceedings, the courts may order a restriction against relocating out of Texas.
 If you violate this restriction, you can be subject to a penalty.
 Again, it will not reflect well on you if you violate a relocation restriction.
 The other spouse can file a petition commanding you to return the children back to Texas.

 Divorce and custody issues are complicated, at Kirker Davis we have helped divorcing parents understand their options and pursue an amicable settlement within the confines of the law.
-Our attorneys are on standby for a case evaluation.
+An Austin divorce attorney is on standby for a case evaluation.

 Austin Family Attorneys